The Missing Chapter in the Brochure on the “Pink Promises”

 Kontrollkommisjonens Elisabeth Grøndahl

-According to the official documents available, it appears that patient assessments at the hospital in many cases are not based on objective medical evaluations.
-Many patients have been subjected to incorrect and unprofessional classifications based on personal impressions or social prejudices, without support from documented evidence.
-This damages the patients’ reputations and destroys their psychological and social lives, especially when the evaluations are based on deliberate prejudices or stereotypes.
+According to available official documents, patient assessments in many cases are not based on objective medical standards.
+Numerous patients have been subjected to incorrect and unprofessional classifications grounded in personal impressions or social and cultural bias, without support from documented medical evidence.
+These assessments have caused severe harm to patients’ reputations and have damaged their psychological, social, and legal lives, particularly when driven by conscious prejudice or stereotyping.

 Violation of Privacy

-One of the most serious practices is the recording of sensitive, personal information about patients’ lives, such as details about romantic relationships and partners’ names, or doubts about their ability to care for children, as well as doubts about their humanity and life skills.
-This information is used as a weapon to destroy their social and legal lives.
-In some cases, harmful medical reports are sent to patients’ general practitioners or family members, or to old addresses where the person no longer resides, and new occupants have moved in.
-This is done intentionally, worsening patients’ emotional and social problems and further deteriorating their mental state.
+One of the most serious practices involves the recording of highly sensitive personal information about patients’ private lives, including details about romantic relationships, names of partners, doubts about their ability to care for their children, and even questioning their humanity and basic life skills.
+This information is not used for therapeutic purposes but instead functions as a weapon to undermine patients socially and legally.
+In several cases, harmful medical reports were deliberately sent to general practitioners, family members, or outdated addresses where patients no longer lived, exposing private information to unrelated third parties and significantly worsening patients’ psychological and social distress.

 Unacceptable Practices

-One of the most serious practices is the administration’s manipulation of original medical reports to take revenge on patients who have complained.
-The reports are distorted, and a new, retaliatory document is issued, signed by a senior physician.
-This distortion makes it impossible to follow the original reports, protecting those responsible from accountability, while simultaneously worsening the patient’s condition.
+One of the most severe practices involves the manipulation of original medical records as retaliation against patients who submit complaints.
+Reports are distorted or replaced by new documents with a punitive character, signed by senior physicians.
+This makes it nearly impossible to trace the original assessments, shields those responsible from accountability, and further worsens the patient’s condition.

 Psychological and Social Coercion

-When patients try to correct the situation or express their suffering, they encounter strong resistance from hospital administration.
-This resistance develops into psychological and social coercion, which reinforces the patient’s sense of powerlessness and despair, trapping them in a system that appears unethical.
+When patients attempt to correct inaccuracies or express their suffering, they encounter institutional resistance that escalates into psychological and social coercion.
+This deepens feelings of helplessness and despair, trapping patients within a system that operates in direct conflict with ethical principles.

 Destructive Consequences After Discharge